Geoffroy's cat: Distribution and habitat

 The Geoffroy's cat is distributed in Argentina, Bolivia, Brazil, Chile, Paraguay and Uruguay.
 It inhabits pampas and savanna landscapes in the Gran Chaco from southern Bolivia to the Straits of Magellan ranging at elevations from sea level up to 3800 m in the Andes.
 It prefers open woodland or scrubland with plenty of cover, but also occurs in grasslands and marshy areas.
 It is thought to be rare in Chile.

 Ecology and behaviour

 The Geoffroy's cat is nocturnal and a solitary hunter that contacts conspecifics only during the mating season.
 Geoffroy's cats have been observed to stand up on their hind legs to scan the surrounding landscape and use their tail as a support, an unusual behaviour among cats.
 It is able to climb trees but rarely does, except to leave faeces to scent mark its territory.

-It is at the top of the food chain in its range and preys primarily on rodents, hares, other small mammals, birds, snakes, small lizards, insects, and occasionally frogs and fish.
+It preys primarily on rodents, hares, other small mammals, birds, snakes, small lizards, insects, and occasionally frogs and fish.
 Females maintain home ranges about 2 to 6 km2 in size, while males range over up to 12 km2.